erc6900/resources/README.md

 ### Community Calls

+Community calls are held roughly every other week, following an agenda posted to [Issues](https://github.com/erc6900/resources/issues).
+Community members are welcome to request a discussion of topics by posting a comment to a given meeting's agenda.

 Previous community call notes and recordings can be found in [Community Calls](./community-calls/README.md).
-Community calls are held roughly every other week, and meeting information for future calls can be found in [Issues](https://github.com/erc6900/resources/issues), where agenda items can be proposed.

 ### Other Channels